rohith7799/diabetes_prediction_github_actions/README.md

 This project is a **FastAPI-based API** for predicting diabetes based on user-provided medical details.
 The model used here is a pre-trained **machine learning model** stored in `trained_model/diabetes_model.pkl`.
+In this project, I have implemented the Github actions which will trigger when any push or pull request is made.
 ---

 ## 📂 Project Structure